Data protection and security information

-User consent is required in order to use certain cookies depending on their function and purpose.
+User consent is required for the use of certain cookies and similar technologies, depending on their function and purpose.

-Cookies that are essential in order to use our online offering or to safeguard IT security do not require consent.
-The setting of these cookies and related processing activities are permitted under Article 6 (1) (f) GDPR.
+No consent is required for cookies and similar technologies that are essential for the use of our online services or to safeguard IT security.
+The setting of these cookies and the use of similar technologies as well as related processing activities are permitted pursuant to Article 6 (1) (f) GDPR.

-By contrast, consent is required for cookies used for all other purposes such as individual website optimisation, marketing or execution of individual statistical evaluations of your activities on the website.
+By contrast, consent is required for cookies and similar technologies used for all other purposes such as statistical analyses and the integration of map services.

 Overview of cookies used on this website: